maibennett/sta235/exampleSite/content/resources.md

 - Scott, J. (2021). ["Data Science in R: A Gentle Introduction"](https://bookdown.org/jgscott/DSGI/).

+### Videos for this class

+I will be uploading short videos in this section, mainly focused on R coding, but also other topics, depending on what is needed!

+{{% button href="https://sta235.netlify.app/videos" icon="fas fa-external-link-alt" icon-position="right" %}}Go to Videos{{% /button %}}

 ### R resources

 [**Some Useful R Code**](https://sta235.netlify.app/UsefulRCode/STA235H_Useful_R_Code.html): I put together this short document showing some useful packages and functions that might come in handy during this course!